Autodidac/Autodidac/README.md

 Or my work on a [Free C++ Voxel Engine](https://github.com/Autodidac/CppVoxelEngine).
 And so much more, some even lost to time...

+ALL of my projects are the result of a surge in productivity because of a certain digital assistant that has been making life wonderful.

 Feel free to explore my repositories and connect with me!
 - [My GitHub Repositories](https://github.com/Autodidac?tab=repositories)